 Your investment in the Fund is converted into units.
 By purchasing units in the Fund, you are pooling your investments in the Fund with other investors.
 Salt then invests in underlying investments like NZUs.
-Your units represent your proportionate holding of that Fund's net assets (its assets like NZUs and cash less its liabilities, fees and expenses), although they do not give you legal ownership of those NZUs.
-Because unit values are based on the value of the Fund's net assets including cash and NZUs, those unit values will fluctuate in line with the changing value of the underlying assets.
+Your units represent your proportionate holding of the Fund's net assets (its assets like NZUs and cash less its liabilities, fees and expenses), although they do not give you legal ownership of, or any direct right to, those assets.
+Because the per-unit value determined in accordance with the Trust Deed and Establishment Deed (unit prices) are based on the Fund's net asset value, those unit prices will fluctuate in line with the changing value of the underlying assets.

 Returns from investing in a Fund are reflected in changes in the value of your units, and repayment of your investment when you sell your units.
-Although we do not currently make distributions, we may do so in the future, from the income or capital of a Fund.
+Although we do not currently intend to do so, we can make distributions from the Fund at any time, in accordance with the Trust Deed, from the income or capital of a Fund.
 In that case, part of your return would be reflected in those distributions.